 It's time to invest in strong public services.

-Public workers deliver services our communities rely on in challenging times.
+Public sector workers deliver services our communities rely on.

-But as the cost of living skyrockets, these workers are falling behind.
+But as the cost of living rises, these workers are falling behind.

 Now is the time to invest in sustainable public services, for our future

-The pandemic has proven public service workers are the glue that holds us together.
-It has shone a spotlight on how critically important public service workers are to British Columbians.
+The pandemic has proven public sector workers are the glue that holds us together.
+It has shone a spotlight on how critically important public sector workers are to British Columbians.
 These workers have faced very challenging circumstances and need to be recognized.

 — Stephanie Smith, BCGEU president.